EdenWise/hjcrc/HJCSIC.md

 She had profited in the age.
 She had gotten some inclusion.
 She had an effect on his position.
-She used the high tongue
+  She used the high tongue using the high tongue to get things...
 She noticed that respect could be obtained from those that the did the ridicules to him.
 She repeated[^repeated] their ridicules.
 She encouraged others to do likewise.